Who we see

 - Requires MDT assessment at tertiary level for management advice of movement, tone or posture (including orthotic, pharmacological or surgical intervention)

 - Is receiving ongoing care from local child community service

 - Please note we will unable to accept referrals without the below information

-- Medical history and details of relevant investigations such as MRI and x-rays and where these were done, so we can obtain these prior to the assessment
+- Medical history and details of relevant investigations such as MRI and x-rays MUST be included

 - Details of previous tone management and/orthopaedic surgery they have had in the past

 - Details of all local professionals involved in the child’s care including specialist teams including contact details for liaison before the child is seen i.e. Therapists, Orthopaedic surgeons, community nursing